docsforadobe/after-effects-scripting-guide/docs/markervalue.rst

 **Description**

-The marker’s duration, in seconds.
+The marker's duration, in seconds.
 The duration appears in the Timeline panel as a short bar extending from the marker location.

 **Type**